sialiaaaaa/sialia-site/index.md

 ## About
 ### Myself
+I am Lucy, linguistics student and general nerd-hobby-enjoyer based in Scotland.
+With regards to the former, I specialise in semantics and am currently writing a dissertation on indexical shift; concerning the latter I play a lot of tabletop role-playing games and video games.
+I have other hobbies too.

 I can be found on [Github](https://github.com/sialiaaaaa) and [LinkedIn](https://www.linkedin.com/in/lucy-winters/) and emailed directly at lucy @ this domain.